truenas/middleware/docs/userguide/index.rst

 Linux® is a registered trademark of Linus Torvalds.

 Marvell® is a registered trademark of Marvell or its affiliates.

+Oracle is a registered trademark of Oracle Corporation and/or its affiliates.

 Twitter is a trademark of Twitter, Inc. in the United States and other countries.